alopgar/MEGAN-analysis/README.md

 ## 4. SPARCC and networks files:
 - **_Input_**: .txt (tsv) table formatted in **R** from `rma_taxa_count_filtered.csv`
-- **_Output_**: Correlation matrix
+- **_Output_**: Correlation matrix.
 After, R processing of the correlation matrix is performed in order to get an edgelist for cytoscape or other network software.